MaoZiming/papers/4-distributed-systems/411-pbft.md

 Data: June 30th, 202*

+## Byzantine General Problem
+* The abstract Problem:
+  * There are $n$ generals.
+  * Some of them are traitors.
+  * Requirements:
+    * All loyal generals must reach the same decision.
+    * A small number of traitors cannot cause the loyal generals to adopt a bad decision.
+  * The problem is to reach an agreement on a value, even if some of the generals are traitors and send different values to different generals.
+  * Note: do not have to identify the traitors.

+## PBFT

 * PBFT is **efficient** replication protocol extended from Viewstamp Replication that allows the group to survice **Byzantine (arbitrary) failures**.
 By this time, there was a realization that malicious attacks and Byzantine behavior needed to be dealt with.
 * Asynchronous environment (no timeouts).
 Prior works are either too inefficient to be used in practice, or assumes synchrony (relying on known bounds on message delays and process speed). **Synchrony assumption** is dangerous, as delaying non-faulty nodes or the communication between them until they are tagged as faulty and excluded from the replica group.
 * Describes the first state-machine replication protocol that correctly survives Byzantine faults in asynchronous networks.